 After the film, I go back to see the man to go over my test.
 He tells me that I am all messed up emotionally (I already know that, I thought to myself), but that Scientology has some special courses that I could take, that would help me out.
 He started mentioning how much they’d cost, from $225 to $600, and I was like uh, no thanks.
 But now his demeanor had changed.
 He was suddenly real aggressive, insisting that I needed these services to get better.
 This test showed that I was emotionally damaged (again, I’m like tell me something I don’t know), but Scientology could help me, and I would probably regret it later if I didn’t take their help now.

-I don’t know why I was trying to be nice about it, when I should have just left, but after maybe 10 minutes I somehow let him talk me into buying a paperback copy of Dianetics by L Ron Hubbard, which I never read, and then just got the heck out of there.
+I don’t know why I was trying to be nice about it, when I should have just left, but after maybe 10 minutes I somehow let him talk me into buying a paperback copy of Dianetics by L Ron Hubbard, which I never read, and then I just got the heck out of there.
 But I had filled out my address on some receipt, and now for the past 17 years, I get some letter or pamphlet from the Church of Scientology every few months, inviting me to some Scientology event, or offering me a discount on some courses or subscription to one of their magazines or for books, whatever.
 Talk about persistence.
-And some of these letter aren’t random, they’ll actually reference the time I came in, and ask if I have any questions about the copy of Dianetics that I bought (I threw it away years ago), such as in the letter they sent me last September.
+And some of these letter aren’t random, they’ll actually reference the time I came in, and ask if I have any questions about the copy of Dianetics that I bought (I threw it away years ago).
 And I just got another little pamphlet last Saturday.

 Over the past few years Scientology has become rather big news.
 Starting with this infamous Tom Cruise video: